 We've spent some time on the blog in the past talking about interview questions to ask when hiring for different positions in your practice, and today we want to share some of the important questions to ask when bringing a new OD into the picture.

-12 Interview Questions to Ask Your Next OD Candidate
+12 Interview Questions For Your Next OD Candidate

 Tell me about your most memorable patient.

 This is a good ice breaker question to get started with.
-It should be a fairly simple question to asnwer and will give you insight into what makes a patient memorable to them.
+It should be a fairly simple question to answer and will give you insight into what they learn from patient visits.